-In 2019, researchers from the United Kingdom’s University of Leeds and University of Glasgow reported on the results of the effects of tVNS among participants 55 years of age and older in three studies.
+In 2019, researchers from the United Kingdom’s University of Leeds and University of Glasgow reported the effects of tVNS in participants 55 years of age and older in three studies.
 Their paper was published in Aging’s Volume 11, Issue 14, and entitled: “Effects of transcutaneous vagus nerve stimulation in individuals aged 55 years or above: potential benefits of daily stimulation.”
 To date, this research paper has received an impressive Altmetric Attention score of 350.

 In the first study, the researchers observed the effects of acute, single-session tVNS on cardiovascular autonomic function compared with the effects of sham (earlobe/placebo) stimulation among 14 healthy participants 55 years of age and older.
 They collected baseline values and measured heart rate variability (HRV) and baroreflex sensitivity.

 “Since not all participants responded to tVNS, we examined if it was possible to identify potential tVNS responders from baseline parameters.”

 In the second study, the researchers explored the effects of acute, single-session tVNS on autonomic function in the same age group and expanded the sample to 51 participants.
 The third study examined 26 participants in the same age group when administered tVNS for 15 minutes once per day for two weeks.
 The researchers reported the impacts of daily tVNS in measures of autonomic function, health-related quality of life (QoL), mood, and sleep.